microsoft/vscode-docs/docs/setup/enterprise.md

 ### Does VS Code support configuration profiles on macOS or Linux?

 Currently, VS Code only supports Windows group policies.
-Support for configuration profiles on macOS is coming soon.
+Support for configuration profiles on macOS is coming soon ([tracking issue](https://github.com/microsoft/vscode/issues/148942)).

 Support for Linux is not on the roadmap.
 If you're interested in configuration profiles on Linux, open an issue in the VS Code [GitHub repository](https://github.com/microsoft/vscode/issues) and share details about your scenario.